 IOPs also consist of group and individual therapy along with psychiatric support when needed.
 A quality IOP will provide individuals with the life skills training necessary to get back on their feet and re-enter daily life with confidence in their recovery.
 Sober living might be a great option for those that do not have stable housing while in outpatient treatment.

-When choosing an IOP, make sure that it supports one’s unique needs and goals for recovery.
+When choosing an intensive outpatient program in Dallas, make sure that it supports one’s unique needs and goals for recovery.
 It is important to remember that each recovery journey is unique.
 While the road to recovery is lifelong, it is a wonderful opportunity to foster intentional healing and growth.

 Inpatient detox is often the very first part of a person’s recovery journey.
 Inpatient detox may be necessary for those struggling with severe addictions that have dangerous withdrawal symptoms, like that of alcohol or opiates.
 It’s important to note that inpatient detox is not addiction treatment, and Lighthouse Recovery Texas offers outpatient programs that will support you on your road to recovery.
 Our PHP and IOP programs are designed to give you the stability and support you need as you learn how to re-enter daily life free from the chains of substances.
 Our programs are individualized to ensure that all patient’s unique goals and needs are met.
 Call us today at (214) 396-0259.